-BREAKING: Bandits kidnap 15 women, 10 rescued in Katsina
+Breaking: Bandits kidnap 15 women, 10 rescued in Katsina

 “DPO led a team of policemen to the scene but hoodlums had already escaped.

-“Effort are intensified to rescue the victims and possible arrest of culprits,” ASP Gezawa stated.
+“Effort is intensified to rescue the victims and possible arrest of culprits,” ASP Gezawa stated.

-Local source said: “the armed bandits invaded Wurma Village in Kurfi LGA and kidnapped 39 people including former vice chairman of the local government and other family members of the village head (2 daughter and four grand daughters).
+A local source said, “the armed bandits invaded Wurma village in Kurfi LGA and kidnapped 39 people including former vice chairman of the local government and other family members of the village head (2 daughter and four granddaughters).

-“They carted away livestock, raid all shops and left with properties and other valuables.
+“They cart away with livestock, raid all shops and left with properties and other valuables.

 “The bandits kidnapped 48 people, out of which they set free seven persons, two escaped.
 The kidnappers attempted to kidnap the village head but due to his health condition decided to set him free and go with his phone to reach across to them (kidnappers) if the need arises.